4 Effective Techniques for Closing Insurance Sales

 For example:

 • “I know your current MA plan caused you a big headache during your last cross-country trip.
 This Medicare Supplement is going to afford you so much more flexibility.
 You’ll be able to visit any doctor that accepts Medicare and have more predictable costs.
 We can get started on the underwriting process today!
-I’ll walk you through the process.”
+I’ll walk you through it.”

 • “Paying out of pocket for your eye exams and new glasses was certainly more expensive than you expected!
 The dental, vision, and hearing benefits of this MA plan are going to help with that so much.
 Let’s get the application started.
 It will only take about 10 minutes!”